barghouthi/cs704/README.md

 All notes and assignments wil be posted on this website.

-Submission of assignments and course project deliverables is via [canvas](https://canvas.wisc.edu/courses/127564).
+Submission of assignments and course project deliverables is via Canvas.

 Anonymous feedback can be submitted on this [Google form](https://goo.gl/forms/UsfJOK4TetQU0zYp1)